 We were disappointed to find many of the more expensive products ($500-$1,200) were the hardest to setup, due in part to poor documentation and sometimes a lot of parts.
 These include the Bugaboo Cameleon 3, Quinny Buzz Xtra, 4moms Origami, Baby Jogger City Select, and Bumbleride Indie 4.
 We find the combination of a high price tag and poor documentation to be particularly distasteful.
-Great documentation is largely a function of an investment decision by the manufacturer to create clear, easy-to-understand documentation in each language they consider a target market.
-In our experience, poor documentation typically takes an "international approach" where vague illustrations without text are in one part of the manual, and small text referring to the illustrations is in a different section.
+Excellent manuals are largely a result of an investment decision by the manufacturer to create clear, easy-to-understand documentation in each language they consider a target market.
+In our experience, poor documentation typically takes an "international approach" where vague illustrations without text are in one part of the manual, and small text referring to the figures is in a different section.

-To test maneuverability, we put each product through a convoluted course of turns and corners over a variety of surface types including pavement, gravel, grass, snow/ice, and dirt.
-A particularly revealing test was navigating crowded supermarkets.
-To compare each product in exactly the same way, we created the crowded-supermarket-from-hell simulator which is a multi-surface obstacle course that contains all kinds of tight corners and real-world maneuver challenges we observed in real life.
+To test maneuverability, tested each product through a convoluted course of turns and corners over a variety of surface types including pavement, gravel, grass, snow/ice, and dirt.
+To compare each product in the same way, we created the crowded-supermarket-from-hell simulator which is a multi-surface obstacle course that contains all kinds of tight corners and real-world maneuver challenges we observed in real life.
 We then scored each product on ease of pushing, ease of turning, and performance over various surfaces.

-While the Baby Jogger brand has the word "Jogger" in the name, most of the products they make are not intended for use while jogging.
-This is true of all three Baby Jogger strollers in this review.
-Parents should not attempt to jog with these strollers as they do not have the design features that make jogging safely possible.
+While the Baby Jogger brand has the word "Jogger" in the name, most of their products are not for jogging.
+This applies to all the Baby Jogger strollers we tested.
+You should not jog with these strollers as they do not have the proper design that makes safe jogging possible.

 The worst performers in our maneuverability tests were the 4moms Origami and the Chicco Bravo LE.
 These options use foam filled plastic wheels under 7" in diameter on the front and less than 8" in diameter in the back.
-They both have a 4 wheel design, with the 4moms design oddly placing the front wheels far out in front of the frame where they caught on every obstacle in our test course.
-We found turning these through our obstacle course was harder, and travel over bumpy and/or non-paved surfaces frustrating, or impossible.
-In addition, the 4moms product felt "loose" when turning, meaning there was flex in the frame when we pushed and turned (possibly a byproduct of the self-folding design); this made it less responsive and required more effort to turn effectively.
+They both have a four wheel design, with the 4moms design oddly placing the front wheels far out in front of the frame where they caught on every obstacle in our test course.
+We found turning these full-size strollers through our obstacle course was harder, and travel over bumpy and/or non-paved surfaces frustrating, or impossible.
+Also, the 4moms product felt "loose" when turning, meaning there was flex in the frame when we pushed and turned (possibly a byproduct of the self-folding design); this made it less responsive and required more effort to turn.

-Many parents believe that quality is directly related to price, and while this assumption isn't entirely wrong, we found that many of the mid-range products offer quality on par, or better than, the most expensive options in the group.
-This is good news for parents hoping to find a high-performing quality product without breaking the bank.
+Many parents believe that quality is directly related to price, and while this isn't entirely wrong, we found that many of the mid-range products offer quality on par, or better than, the most expensive options.
+This information is good news for parents hoping to find a high-performing, quality product without breaking the bank.

 The best options for quality are the BOB Revolution Flex (with a price of $500) and the UPPAbaby Vista ($799) each with an 8 of 10.
 Both options combine quality components, made of high-end materials, with a fit and finish that stands apart from the crowd with a relatively wide price gap between the two.
 In general, products scored higher in this metric if they offered comfortable and durable fabric, pneumatic or foam filled rubber tires, and sleek frames with smooth finishes.
 The lowest scoring products in the group earned 4s; these were the 4moms, the Baby Trend Expedition and the Graco Aire 3.
 These products show the wide range of prices for similar quality products with a range from $120 to $850.
 Most of these strollers share plastic wheels, stationary handlebars, and have a lot of flex in the frames with multiple connection joints.
 The Best Value winner, Baby Jogger City Mini earned a 6, which is above average with a budget-friendly price under $280.